sseefried/open-epidemic-game/DEVLOG.md

+# Sun 22 Feb 2015

+I've decided to not work on anything but my game for another month.
+Hopefully I can get at least 100 hours more done on the game by the end of March.

+---

+Some more design ideas

+* smaller germs that move around in the background and don't really do anything.
+* small, cigar shaped germs (perhaps with cillia!) that move around in the foreground and are hard to catch.
+* hold down on a germ instead of tapping it and watch its health drop.
+Can hold down a maximum of n germs at a time.
+Perhaps you unlock "holding down multiple germs at a time" as a power.
+* germs should shrink from a death.
+Could yield some really nice flocking behaviour or allow you to herd them.
+* Perhaps germs consume food in order to grow?
+Then herding them would be a good way to keep them from growing further.

+---

+If I'm really going to get some good data of a game, I think I'm going to need to be able to record games.
+Thinking about this reminds me of a Gamasutra article I saw years ago in which someone spoke about floating point error leading to chaotic behavior.
+I'm going to have to record something like

+* cumulative time
+* stats of every germ.
+Position, size, etc
+* event times.

+I then need to get people to send me the recordings and play the recordings to see how people are playing the game.

+# Wed 18 Feb 2015

+I wanted to record what I wrote to Rauri about the performance of Cairo in drawing germs.

+"For resolution 568x320 (the non-retina display resolution of an iPhone 5) we get that drawing 400 germs has a theoretical maximum frame rate of ...
+43 frames/s.
+This is with no game logic and certainly no physics."

 # Fri 13 Feb 2015

 Learned all about signing apps today.
 On Android you manage your own keystore and private keys